elelad/at-calculator/README.md

 - We iterate on the array and adding or subtracting based on the operator

 ## Run locally
+- Run `npm i`
+- If you get any errors try to delete the `package-lock.json` and the `node_modules` and install again.

-Run `ng serve` for a dev server.
+- Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.

 ## Run unit tests